 - A competitor who is obstructed while racing must stop immediately after the incident takes place and report this to the nearest gate judge.
 He may apply to any member of the Jury for a re-run.
 This claim can also be made by the team captain of the obstructed competitor.
-The competitor should make his way to the Finish along the side of the course. - In special situations (e.g. in case of missing gates, failure of the timekeeping system or other technical failures), the Jury may order a rerun. - If a competitor is stopped by a yellow flag, he has the right to a re-run, provided that the Jury considers this possible from an organisational point of view.
+The competitor should make his way to the Finish along the side of the course. - In special situations (e.g. in case of missing gates, failure of the timekeeping system or other technical failures), the Jury may grant a rerun. - When a competitor is waved down by a yellow flag he must stop immediately.
+He has the right to a re-run, provided that the Jury considers this possible from an organisational point of view.
 The Jury should ensure that the competitor's re-run takes place before the last competitor on the start list of the race, or training run in the case of Downhill (see 705.2, 705.3).